 - If they accidentally swallow large-sized materials, they spit out it back through a process called gastric eversion.

-- Whale Sharks have the ability to turn out their stomach and eject all the large-sized materials retained by their filter pads.
+- Whale Sharks can turn out their stomach and eject all the large-sized materials retained by their filter pads.

 47. What Eats Whale Sharks – Whale Shark Predators